 forward Ian Laperriere

-Laperriere sustained a severe head injury during last year's playoffs when he blocked a Paul Martin
+Laperriere, 37, sustained a severe head injury during the 2010 Stanley Cup Playoffs after blocking a Paul Martin

-slapshot with his face against New Jersey and suffered a concussion and fractured orbital bone.
+slapshot with his face against New Jersey, suffering a concussion and fractured orbital bone.
 He returned a little more than a month later to finish the Flyers' playoff run that ended two games short of a championship.
-He attempted to return in training camp, but could not overcome his concussion-related symptoms and has been on the long-term injury list all season.
+He attempted to return in training camp that summer, but could not overcome his concussion-related symptoms and has been on the long-term injury list ever since.

 "I love working with the young guys," he said.
 "I've gotten a head start to meet those guys and their junior teams.
-If I have to make that call, I would want to stay in the game whether that be as an assistant or working with the team in some way.
-I enjoy skating with (Chris) Pronger and (Matt) Walker and with the black aces.
+If I have to make that call, I would want to stay in the game whether that be as an assistant or working with the team in some way."

 Follow Mike Morreale on Twitter at: @mike_morreale